cswartzvi/hamilton/docs/concepts/function-modifiers.rst

 Decorators
 ----------

 Python decorators are statements that begin with ``@`` located above function definitions.
-Hamilton uses decorators to implement function modifiers and reduce the amount of code you have to write to make expressive dataflows.
+Apache Hamilton uses decorators to implement function modifiers and reduce the amount of code you have to write to make expressive dataflows.

 Multiple decorators can be stacked on a single function and are applied from bottom to top.
-Hamilton decorators should be insensitive to ordering, but be careful with non-Hamilton decorators (e.g., @retries, @time).
+Apache Hamilton decorators should be insensitive to ordering, but be careful with non-Apache Hamilton decorators (e.g., @retries, @time).
 See this `decorator primer <https://realpython.com/primer-on-python-decorators/>`_ to learn more.

 Function modifiers were designed to have clear semantics, so you should be able to figure out what they do from their name.
 For instance, the following code adds metadata using ``@tag`` and conducts some checks over the return value with ``check_output``.